pvillela/rust-bench-diff/src/lib1-intro.md

 This library supports **reliable latency comparison** between two functions/closures.
 This is trickier than it may seem, due to time-dependent random noise and ordering effects.
 This library provides commonly used latency metrics for the target functions (mean, standard deviation, median, percentiles, min, max), but it differentiates itself by providing support for the statistically rigorous comparison of latencies between two functions.

-One could simply try to run tools like [Criterion](https://crates.io/crates/criterion) or [Divan](https://crates.io/crates/divan) on each function and compare the results.
+One could simply use crates like [bench_utils](https://crates.io/crates/bench_utils), [Criterion](https://crates.io/crates/criterion) or [Divan](https://crates.io/crates/divan) on each function and compare the results.
 However, these challenges arise:

 - ***Time-dependent random noise*** -- Random noise can and often does change over time.
 This can significantly distort the comparison.
 (This is also a contributor to the *ordering effect* -- see below).
 Increasing the sample size (number of function executions) can narrow the variance of a function's median or mean latency as measured at a point in time, but it is not effective by itself in mitigating the time-dependent variability.
 - ***Ordering effect*** -- When running two benchmarks, one after the other, it is not uncommon to observe that the first one may get an edge over the second one.
 This can also significantly distort the comparison.